 This portion of this Board item would receive a presentation and update on the District's Blue Economy Incubator and provide direction to staff.
 These items do not constitute an "approval" or a "project" under the definitions set forth in the CEQA Guidelines Sections 15352 and 15378 because no direct or indirect changes to the physical environment would occur.
 CEQA requires that the District adequately assess the environmental impacts of its projects.
 Further, while the Board may request certain project components be included, alternatives studied or other direction, such direction to staff will not bind the District to a definite course of action prior to CEQA review.
 Full CEQA analysis will be completed prior to the approval of any entitlements, concept approval, or agreements necessary for the project.
 Moreover, the Board reserves its discretion to adopt any and all feasible mitigation measures, alternatives to the projects, including a no project alternative, a statement of overriding consideration, if applicable, and approve or disapprove the projects and any permits or entitlements necessary for the same.
-Those decisions may be exercised in the sole and absolute discretion of the Board's direction solely commits the District to discussions, and does not commit the District to a definite course of action prior to CEQA review being conducted.
+Those decisions may be exercised in the sole and absolute discretion of the Board.
+Based on the totality of the circumstances and the entire record, the Board's direction solely commits the District to discussions, and does not commit the District to a definite course of action prior to CEQA review being conducted.
 Therefore, no further CEQA review is required.